ZoneMinder/zmeventnotification/hook_example/README.md

 ### Note

+** I don't plan to provide support for these hooks.
+They are for reference only and require setup and some degree of know how **

 This is just an example of how you can use the new `hook` feature of the notification server to invoke a custom script on the event before it generates an alarm.
 This implements a hook script that detects for persons in an image that raised an alarm before sending out a notification.